 Color of your vehicle

-On the other hand, vehicles with brighter colors should have a radar detector mounted on a high position, in order to detect radar gun as soon as possible.
+On the other hand, vehicles with brighter colors should have a radar detector mounted on a high position, to detect radar gun as soon as possible.
 Both of these apply in cases where you don’t have a radar jammer.

 But remember that there are strict laws on radar and laser jammers prohibition.
 If a police officer sees that you use a jammer, you can expect a ticket and your radio jammer will be taken from you!